+Start simmering this robust fall stew in the morning, and its irresistible flavors will greet you at dinner time.
 Some slow cookers have a stovetop-safe insert, so you can do all the cooking in one pot.
-If yours doesn’t, use a skillet and then transfer the ingredients to the slow cooker.
+If yours does not, use a skillet and then transfer the ingredients to the slow cooker.

 Cold Comfort Freeze leftovers as individual servings for quick lunches or dinners later.

 5 star values: